-A typical malt would have an analysis within
+A typical malt would have an analysis within the following range:

 Hot Water Extract (HWE) 300 – 310 l°/Kg

 Moisture 2·6 – 3·5%

 Kolbach Index of Modification 38 – 40

 (Soluble Nitrogen Ratio)

 Free Amino Nitrogen 140 – 175 mgs/l at 1040 OG

 Diastatic power 35 – 55 (DP IOB)

 Cold Water extract (CWE) 17 – 20%

 The HWE gives an indication of the production potential from a batch of malt.
 A value of 300 l°/Kg indicates that 300 litres of wort, OG 1001, would be produced from each Kg – or say, 300 ÷ 40 = 7·5 litres of wort, OG 1040.
 The laboratory extract is made using a very thin mash and is seldom repeatable in the brewery.
 In practise an extract in excess of 85% is thought acceptable for a microbrew plant.